 Diana started singing, dancing, and classical piano training at the age of four.
 Her love of music has since expanded into experience and expertise in traditional western instruments and vocals performing a plethora of genres including musical theatre, rock, blues, country, rockabilly, bluegrass, and barbershop.
 She enjoys assessing how to best teach and encourage each individual student to shine in their own personal style.
-Students can expect to learn how to read, write and understand the language of music (music theory), build a repertoire filled with songs from different musical genres, memorize chord progressions to play in an ensemble, and figure out what direction to go in their own personal future musical endeavors.
+Students can expect to learn how to read, write and understand the language of music (music theory), build a repertoire filled with songs from different musical genres, memorize chord progressions to play/perform in an ensemble, and figure out what direction to go in their own personal future musical endeavors.
 Her students perform in both lead and supporting musical theatre roles at schools and production companies, play in bands, and perform solo.
 Local students may choose to showcase solo work at local performance opportunities, including two recitals per year.

 "Music is a life-force for me, and sharing this passion with my students brings me joy.
 I share my skills with them and they share lots of personality with me.
 Each student has unique learning styles and goals for their personal musical journey.
 It’s my job to figure out how my students learn best and where they want to go musically, then teach to each personalized roadmap accordingly."